 Account management, admin, and usage APIs

 Like any other New Relic product or service, you want to be confident that your APIs protect you and your customers' data privacy.
 The following are API resources related to New Relic account administration and usage.

-For more information about API capabilities, see the specific New Relic product API.
+For more information about API capabilities, see the specific New Relic API.
 For more information about New Relic's security measures, see our security and privacy documentation, or visit the New Relic security website.